AbuTalha3/Morse_Code/README.md

 > Describe your project in 1 or 2 sentences.

-**[Morse Code]** It can be used to Create a method to decode a Morse code character and turn into Alphabets to comprehend.
+**[Morse Code]** It can be used to Create a method to decode/interpret a Morse code character and turn into Alphabets to comprehend.
 Moris Code is basically an old signal system made with dash and dots.
+Morse code can be memorized and sent in a form perceptible to the human senses, e.g. via sound waves or visible light, such that it can be directly interpreted by persons trained in the skill.
+Morse code is usually transmitted by on-off keying of an information-carrying medium such as electric current, radio waves, visible light, or sound waves.

 ### Key Features <a name="key-features"></a>